Chef Jamie Oliver cooks up global expansion for Italian chain

-LONDON Celebrity chef Jamie Oliver inspired home cooks across Britain with his "pukka tukka" or nutritious food recipes and now he wants to expand his profile internationally by opening up to 20 of his Italian restaurants around the world.
+LONDON, June 4 Celebrity chef Jamie Oliver inspired home cooks across Britain with his "pukka tukka" and now he wants to expand his profile internationally by opening up to 20 of his Italian restaurants around the world.

 Oliver, 38, whose book, television, and restaurant empire has made him an estimated fortune of 225 million pounds ($334 million), on Tuesday unveiled plans to increase the number of his Jamie's Italian restaurants overseas to 20 from 4.